 Our Research: Voice of Main Street

-Small Business Majority’s Voice of Main Street opinion poll series is a quarterly look at the challenges and opportunities that entrepreneurs in our network are facing when it comes to a range of issues.
+Small Business Majority’s Voice of Main Street opinion poll series is a quarterly look at the challenges and opportunities that entrepreneurs in our network are facing across a range of issues.
 These perspectives come from a diverse set of business owners, the majority of whom are microbusinesses with fewer than 10 employees.
-While responses vary, they generally are reflective of our diverse network—two-thirds of whom are women and two-thirds people of color—making this series a lens into the needs and views of underrepresented entrepreneurs accross the country.
+While responses vary, they generally are reflective of our diverse network—two-thirds of whom are women and two-thirds people of color—making this series a lens into the needs and views of underrepresented entrepreneurs across the country.

 Reports in the series: